7Block Labs

 Final takeaways for decision‑makers

-If you want an implementation-ready review of your oracle integrations, 7Block Labs can blueprint, test, and ship these controls across EVM and L2s, with tailored settings per market feed and per chain.
+If you're looking for a ready-to-go review of your oracle integrations, 7Block Labs has got your back.
+We can design, test, and deploy these controls for you across EVM and Layer 2s, all while customizing the settings for each market feed and chain.

 References and docs we rely on when shipping to production

-• Data Streams architecture, LWBA, HA mode, and verifier addresses. (docs.chain.link)
+• Next up, let’s look at Data Streams architecture, including LWBA, HA mode, and what verifier addresses you should keep in mind. (docs.chain.link)

-• CCIP overview, best practices, rate limits, and service limits. (docs.chain.link)
+• Here’s a run-down of CCIP, including an overview, best practices, and the nitty-gritty on rate and service limits. (docs.chain.link)

 7BlockLabs